Untitled

 7. Discuss the artistic and design considerations of creating effective presentations.

-8. Examine, discuss, and critique animated works including some reference to historical, social, and cultural contexts.
+8. Examine, discuss, and critique animated works including some reference to historical, social, and cultural contexts with an emphasis on global or cultural diversity.

-9. Display finished works as a digital deliverable.
+9. Display finished works in a professional manner.

 Required Technology